whotwagner/lynis-enterprise-ansible/README.md

 # Ansible Role: Lynis

-This role is a lynis-enterprise-role of toscom
+This role is the lynis-enterprise-role of toscom

 ## Requirements